 RECOMMITTED BILL.
 A procedure whereby a bill is referred back to a standing or conference committee for further consideration.
 A bill may be recommitted at any time, usually on second or third reading.
-Recommitment of bills can be used to kill a bill during the final days of a session.

 RECONSIDER.
 To vote again on a question previously before the body.